murpholinox/murpholinox.github.io/_posts/2021-05-01-installRsansTexLivedeps.md

 Is this ok [y/N]: N
 ```

-Lots of those packages are Tex Live dependencies that I don't need.
+Lots of those packages are Tex Live dependencies that I do not need.

-> I don't need them because I always install the latest version of Tex Live.
+> Remember: I always install the latest version of Tex Live.
 [Here]({% post_url 2021-04-01-installTexLive %}) is how to do that.

  To fix this we are gonna lie to `dnf` (hehehe)

  1. So we go to [ctan](https://www.ctan.org/) and search for 'dummy'.
-Then we click on number five on the list (`texlive-dummy-enterprise-linux-8`) and proceed to download the zip file.
+Then we click on number `texlive-dummy-enterprise-linux-8` and proceed to download the zip file.

     ![Dummy]({{ site.url }}/assets/images/dummy.png)